prody/ProDy/doc/tutorial.rst

 :file:`1p38.pdb` contains an unbound structure of the p38 MAP kinase.
-If you have `Matplotlib`_ installed, you can take a quick look at what you parsed using :func:`~proteins.showProtein` function:
+If you have `Matplotlib`_ installed, you can take a quick look at what you parsed using :func:`~.showProtein` function:

 >>> import matplotlib.pyplot as plt